Modular affine Hecke category and regular centralizer

-\begin{rmk} In~\cite{abe}, Abe studies an analogue of the category $\BSK_{\mathrm{gr}}(R)$ in the setting where $\bW$ is replaced by a Coxeter group (so that there are no nontrivial elements of length $0$) and for a specific choice of graded ring $R$.
-We do not claim that the results of~\cite{abe} apply in the generality considered above, but only that the main definition makes sense. \end{rmk}
+\begin{rmk} In~\cite{abe}, Abe studies an analogue of the category $\BSK(R)$ in the setting where $\bW$ is replaced by a Coxeter group (so that there are no nontrivial elements of length $0$) and where one considers graded bimodules over a specific choice of graded ring $R$.
+We do not claim that the results of~\cite{abe} apply in the setting considered above, but only that the main definition makes sense. \end{rmk}